-The training set of the other epigenetic clocks was mostly based on 450 K, except for the Horvath Skin & Blood clock which used both 450 K and EPIC-derived DNAm data.
-Additional CpGs on EPIC do not enhance the accuracy or precision of the epigenetic clocks when the training set is reduced.
+The training set of other epigenetic clocks was mostly based on 450 K, except for Horvath Skin & Blood clock which used both 450 K and EPIC-derived DNAm data.
+Additional CpGs on EPIC do not enhance accuracy or precision of epigenetic clocks when the training set is reduced.

-The reason for the higher precision is likely due to the large training set (n = 2227) and the wide age-span of the samples (19 to 88 years for the training set of eABEC).
+The reason for higher precision is likely due to the large training set (n = 2227) and wide age-span of samples (19 to 88 years for the training set of eABEC).